BrickRigs-AI/BRMM/README.md

 ### Uploading Mods:

-Any BRMK modder can upload their mod to BRMM via the Discord bot on the [Brick Rigs BRMM (Official)](https://discord.gg/JnhTBsAgqv) server or on the Funky server (As I'm writing this, the BRMM bot is not currently on the Funky server).

-[Here](https://github.com/ControllerPog/BRMM/blob/main/Assets/Documentation/BrmmBot.md) are instructions on how to upload and update your mod on BRMM.
+Any BRMK modder can upload their mod to BRMM via the [this website](https://beta.brmm.ovh) [Here](https://github.com/ControllerPog/BRMM/blob/main/Assets/Documentation/BrmmBot.md) are instructions on how to upload and update your mod on BRMM.

 ## Credits: